EIP-8130 - Account Abstraction by Account Configuration

 sequence, // uint64: monotonic ordering

-operations, // Array of key operations
+owner_changes, // Array of owner changes

 ])